scribe-security/docs/docs/valint/policies.md

 ## Evidence Lookup

-In order to run a policy rule, `valint` requires relevant evidence, which can be found in the storage using anumber of parameters.
+In order to run a policy rule, `valint` requires relevant evidence, which can be found in a storage using a number of parameters.
 These parameters can be set manually by the user or automatically derived from the context.
 Parameters that can be derived automatically are categorized into three context groups: "target," "env", and "flags".

-1. `target`context group specifies parameters that can be derived from the target provided (if any).
+1. `target` context group specifies parameters that can be derived from the target provided (if any).
 Those parameters are:
-    * `target_type` - the type of the target provided (e.g., image, git, generic, etc.)
+    * `target_type` - the type of the target provided (e.g., image, git, generic etc.)
-    * `sbomversion` - the version of the SBOM provided (usually sha256 or sha1 hash)
+    * `sbomversion` - the version of the SBOM provided (usually it's sha256 or sha1 hash)

 2. `env` context group specifies parameters that can be derived from the running environment.
 Those parameters are:
-    * `context_type` - the type of the environment (e.g., local, github, etc.)
+    * `context_type` - type of the environment (e.g., local, github, etc.)
-    * `git_url` - the git url of the repository (if any)
+    * `git_url` - git url of the repository (if any)
-    * `git_commit` - the git commit of the repository (if any)
+    * `git_commit` - git commit of the current repository state (if any)
-    * `run_id` - the run id
+    * `run_id` - run id
-    * `build_num` - the build number
+    * `build_num` - build number

 3. `flags` context group specifies parameters that can be derived from the command line arguments.
 Those parameters are:
-    * `name` - the name of the product
+    * `name` - name of the product
-    * `product_version` - the version of the product
+    * `product_version` - version of the product
-    * `predicate_type` - the type of the predicate (e.g., https://cyclonedx.org/bom, https://slsa.dev/provenance/v0.1, etc.)
+    * `predicate_type` - type of the predicate (e.g., https://cyclonedx.org/bom, https://slsa.dev/provenance/v0.1, etc.)

 User can specify any combination of these three groups or a special value `none` to indicate that the parameter should not be derived automatically.
-By default groups `target` and `flags` are used.
+By default `target` and `flags` groups are used.
 The list of groups to be used should be provided to the `attest.cocosign.policies.<policy>.modules.<module>.input.context-group` field in the configuration file.

-In addition, user can specify any parameters that they want to be match by an evidence manually.
+In addition, one can manually specify any parameters that they want to be matched by an evidence.
 For example, these can be `git_url` or `timestamp`.

 <details>
   <summary> Usage </summary>